 United Teen Equality Center (Lowell, MA)

-Keith Ellison, U.S. Representative from Minnesota
+Keith Ellison, Minnesota Attorney General and former U.S. Representative

 Ed Ableser, Arizona State Representative